-The Travel in Bracknell report is designed to inform on the annual state and change of travel behaviour in and around the borough.
+The Travel in Bracknell report provides information about the annual state and change of travel behaviour in and around the borough.
 Its scope includes a review of the current number of rail passengers, traffic volumes, bus patronage, and pedestrian and cycling movement.

 Traffic flows on the network have been monitored since 1992.
 The Road Traffic Reduction Act 1997 requires local authorities to produce an assessment of existing levels of local road traffic and regularly monitor traffic levels against targets for traffic reduction.

-To assess whether the borough is currently meeting its objectives, we will continue to use a baseline year of 2003/4 and record growth or decline against this.
+To assess whether the borough is currently meeting its objectives we will continue to use a baseline year of 2003 to 2004 and record growth or decline against this.